- Originally Issued: May 2017

 - Meet with PI regularly to review subrecipient progress

-- Ensure invoices/financial reports are timely, accurate, and contain the appropriate certification
+- Ensure invoices/financial reports are timely, compliant with the terms of the subaward agreement, accurate, and contain the appropriate certification

 - For any questionable expense(s), request additional backup from the subrecipient specific to the charge(s) prior to payment